 Finished off with a one-touch (and ergonomic) handle – Nash have truly delivered a fantastic big pit reel that also works in other angling areas if required.

-Unboxing The Nash BP-4 Reel
+Nash BP-4 Unboxing

 It’s no good wasting your hard-earned money on a pair of big pit reels if you’re not sure how, and where, to use them!